18 Best Places to Visit in California During Winter

 8. Malibu

-Despite its proximity to Los Angeles, Malibu is a picturesque and quiet seaside area that still has plenty of small town vibes.
+Despite its proximity to the chaos of Los Angeles, Malibu is a picturesque and quiet seaside area that still has plenty of small town vibes.
 Along the beautiful coastline, you’ll find stunning beaches, locally-owned shops, and world-class restaurants.

 Point Dume in Malibu, California

 While most people associate Malibu with its beaches, the water, come winter, is icy cold.
-Nevertheless, the views are spectacular and the weather pleasant, averaging around 70° throughout the winter season.
-It’s the perfect place to relax and appreciate nature.
+Nevertheless, the views from Malibu’s beaches are spectacular and the weather still quite pleasant, averaging around 70° throughout the winter season.

 El Matador State Beach in Malibu, California